BCS Business Analysis Practice (ISEB)

 Course Dates, Location & Prices

 Business Analysis Practice is a 2 day classroom based course.
-The cost is £630 + VAT per delegate, this includes the exam fee.
+The couse cost shown below is per delegate and includes the exam fee.
 The exam is taken at the end of the course.

 Discounts available on this course when it is taken as part of the BCS Diploma in Business Analysis.